 We love this idea—not only does it muffle sound in your home, but it is also a great way to decorate and fill up a large, empty wall.
 Hang an oversized tapestry on your wall to block out noise and create a cozier, warmer space.

 Hanging a rug is another great alternative.
 Pick a thick, woven rug to add the heaviest sound-blocking barrier, one that's perfect for bedrooms or office spaces.

 Upgrade Your Doors

 Hollow doors are cost-effective, but they don't do much to dampen sound from room to room.
 If you want to soundproof your bedrooms, consider upgrading to a more expensive solid-core door instead.
 This is a great idea in a nursery, where silence really is golden.

 While options like barn doors or bi-fold may look nice, they don't always muffle sound as well as a full door.
-Consider your soundproofing needs before hanging any door to ensure you create the most serene spaces.
+Consider your soundproofing needs before hanging any door to ensure you create the most serene space.

 Fix Squeaky Floors

 This may not help you tune out those noisy neighbors, but sometimes the loudest sounds come from inside your own house.
 If squeaky floors are keeping you awake, consider fixing them for a quieter space.
-There are a few potential fixes depending on whether you can access your joists from below or you have to fix the problem from above.
+There are a few potential fixes, depending on whether you can access your joists from below or if you have to fix the problem from above.